Now you can enjoy your authentic Sicilian Brioche, just like you enjoyed in Sicily, at home! Serve with gelato, granita or as is!

 Instructions

-- Meanwhile, in the bowl of your mixer with a dough hook attached, add the sifted flours, salt, and sugar.
+- Meanwhile, in the bowl of your mixer fitted with the paddle attachment, mix 3 eggs and sugar together until smooth, about 1 minute.

-- Add the eggs, lightly beaten, butter, honey and orange and lemon zest and mix on the low setting until just combined.
+- Add the honey; vanilla extract, and orange zest.
+Mix on the low setting until just combined.

-- Transfer to a parchment paper covered baking sheet and continue with the remaining dough.
+- Transfer the brioche to the prepared baking sheets and continue with the remaining dough.
+Place 6 brioche on each baking sheet.

-- Place in oven with the light on and allow to rise for 3 hours.
+- Place in oven with the light on and let rise for 2 hours, until doubled in bulk.

 Notes